Tutorial to build ODA-Component from Open-API Reference Implementation

 Step 1.
 Download Reference Implementation

 We are using one of the Reference implementations of the Open-APIs as a starting point.
-Go to the open-API Table at https://projects.tmforum.org/wiki/display/API/Open+API+Table and download one of the reference implmentation .zip files (we are using the Product Inventory Management API, but you can choose any).
+Go to the open-API Table at https://projects.tmforum.org/wiki/display/API/Open+API+Table and download one of the reference implmentation .zip files (we are using the Product Inventory Management API version 4, but you can choose any).

 The reference implementation provides a Nodejs API server implementation that requires a MongoDb backend.
 It provides a nice swagger-ui on top of a Open-API implementation stub.
 The reference implementation is set-up to run in IBM Cloud (bluemix).
 To enable it to run locally or in a docker container, we edit the /api/swagger.yaml file to remove the host: field (it will default to looking in the current host), and change the schemes: from https to http.